-Driving Route des Crêtes along the Mediterranean Sea
+Driving Route des Cretes along the Mediterranean Sea in Provence

-Located in the department of Bouches-du-Rhône in the Provence-Alpes-Côte d'Azur region in France, Route des Crêtes is the name of a very scenic drive as well as one of the steepest roads of the country, with parts up to 23%.
+Located in the department of Bouches-du-Rhône in the Provence-Alpes-Côte d'Azur region in France, Route des Crêtes is a very scenic drive and one of the steepest roads of the country, with parts up to 23%.
 The road is closed if there's too much wind - people could be blown off the 300 meter high cliffs.

 How long is Route des Crêtes along the Mediterranean Sea?

 The stunning Route des Crêtes (D141) is totally paved.
 It’s a road with stunning views along the Mediterranean Sea.
 Built by the French High Command in World War I to carry supplies, the road is 11.9 km (7.39 miles) long, running west-east from Cassis to La Ciotat.
 It’s well-maintained, not too winding or difficult to drive along and comfortably wide enough for cars to pass another vehicle, which is just as well because you're unlikely to find yourself alone.
 It has quite a lot of sharp bends and places where you are driving quite close to cliffs and some drivers find it a bit scary.